AARE provides an annual funding scheme to Special Interest Groups (SIGs) each year upon application and selection.

 AARE encourages SIGs to explore different ways of achieving scholarly research capacity building outcomes for SIG members, AARE members and the wider education research community.
 To support such endeavours, AARE provides an annual funding scheme.

 Purpose: These grants are primarily intended as a means of supporting SIGs to contribute to the scholarly research capacity of their members, and AARE members more broadly.
-Bearing in mind the social distancing guidelines that must be adhered to, AARE welcomes innovative approaches to building research capacity.
-Competitive grants may be used for purposes such as:

 - An event with a special guest presenter, who can provide a talk on a specific subject.
 This could even be a well-respected overseas academic attending virtually.

 - A mini Theory Workshop, where a series of speakers present on a particular theme.

 - A hybrid event that allows for participants to meet in smaller venues across multiple sites (observing covid-safe practices) and includes the simultaneous use of online platforms.

 - A program of member support and mentorship with a series of meetings and activities.